Buy a franchise

 The term 'franchising' can describe some very different business arrangements.
 It is important to understand exactly what you're being offered.
-There are two types of franchise methods - business format franchising and product trade name franchising.
+There are two types of franchise methods - business format franchising and product and trade name franchising.

 Business format franchise

 This is the most common form of franchising within the UK.
 A true business format franchise occurs when the owner of a business (the franchisor) grants a licence to another person or business (the franchisee) to use their business idea - often in a specific geographical area.

 The franchisee sells the franchisor's product or services, trades under the franchisor's trade mark or trade name, and benefits from the franchisor's help and support.
 This help and support usually takes the form of a turn-key system in order to assist the franchisee with business issues such as site selection, store layout and design, staff recruitment and training, marketing and supplier contacts.